Robust Beamforming Design for STAR-RIS Aided RSMA Network with Hardware Impairments: Numerical Results

 \subsection{Simulation Result}

 \emph{1) Convergence Performance}: Fig. 2 demonstrates that the proposed algorithm consistently converges to stable solutions through successive iterations, across varying numbers of STAR-RIS elements and users.
 As the number of STAR-RIS elements increases, it can be observed that the system's achievable sum rate exhibits improved performance.
 This enhancement is attributed to the fact that, under the same energy constraints, a larger number of elements offers greater degrees of freedom (DoF) for electromagnetic wave manipulation, leading to more precise beamforming and more flexible transmission strategy.
 However, it is evident that increasing the number of $N$ also adds complexity to the problem, resulting in a higher number of iterations required for convergence.
+In the figure, it also compares the performance of different algorithm models by replacing the PF algorithm when solving the rank-1 constraint in ($\overline{P}_{3}$) with the semidefinite relaxation (SDR) algorithm.
+The results demonstrate that our proposed algorithm outperforms the SDR-based approach.
+A possible explanation lies in the performance loss caused by the Gaussian randomization used in SDR.

 \emph{2) Gains of STAR-RIS and the Robust Beamforming Design}: To highlight the performance gains enabled by STAR-RIS and robust beamforming, Fig. 3 compares robust and non-robust designs in systems employing STAR-RIS and conventional passive RIS.
 It is observed that STAR-RIS consistently outperforms conventional RIS, regardless of whether HWI is taken into account.
 The primary reason for this improvement lies in the fact that STAR-RIS can fully exploit the available DoF to control beam propagation.
 In contrast, in conventional passive RIS-aided networks, the performance gain is limited due to the optimization being restricted solely to the reflection phases of the elements.
 Furthermore, when the same type of RIS is employed, the robust beamforming design consistently outperforms the non-robust approach.
 As the number of $N$ increases, the performance advantage of the robust scheme over the non-robust scheme becomes increasingly evident.
 When $N=10$, the achievable sum rate of RSMA-STAR-Robust scheme is approximately 21\% higher than that of RSMA-STAR-nonRobust.
 When $N$ reaches 50, this gap widens to 27.5\%.
 This demonstrates the exceptional capability of the proposed FP-AO algorithm in compensating for HWI.